-The NZ Open Championship will begin with section play followed by a knockout event.
+The CNZ AC Open Championship will begin with section play followed by a knockout event.
 The number of sections should normally be either 8 or 4, depending on entries each with 5-6 players.
-The Manager shall, however, have the power to choose a different number of sections, not exceeding 8, if that would better suit the number of entries.
-Should the manager consider it necessary to have more than 8 sections the CNZ Tournament Committee must approve the proposed format.
+The Manager may, with the agreement of the CNZ Tournament Management Committee liaison, choose a different number of sections, if that would better suit the number of entries.

-Upon completion of section play thirty-two players will qualify for the Open Singles Knockout.
+Upon completion of section play thirty-two players may qualify for the Open Singles Knockout.
 The Manager has the discretion to alter this to sixteen players if there is a low entry into the event.